blockninjas/blockchain_analyzer/README.md

 ```
 postgres://postgres:test@127.0.0.1:5432/bitcoin_blockchain
 ```
+Also see this [short summary](./docs/DOCKER_POSTGRES.md) on how to use docker to set up a local database for testing.

 Furthermore, before running the tests, make sure to set up the database schema with the `diesel` migrations that are part of the `db_persistence` crate: